The Reality of Interactive Voice Response (IVR) Systems

 More Completed Transactions in Less Time, Less Cost

 ChoiceView-enabled IVRs increase mobile digital engagement by decreasing transaction time and abandonment rates and increase IVR call containment.
 Callers see and hear information simultaneously.
 They find ChoiceView easy to use, allowing them to be more efficient, obtain information quickly and accurately, make better selections and enhance their experience with your organization.
 Your organization, in turn, reduces operating costs, retains more customers, and increases profits.
 With increased IVR call containment callers are happier and agents receive fewer calls.

 Provide Better Product Support

 Remembering which option to select can be difficult when presented with a long, sequential list of voice-only options.
-With ChoiceView, all options are seen visually—they’re delivered instantly to a mobile device or browser.
+With mobile digital engagement from ChoiceView, all options are seen visually—they’re delivered instantly to a mobile device or browser.
 For example, a caller contacts his ChoiceView-enabled PC supply company about the status of his PC repair.
 The caller sees a visual menu of the options and quickly taps the Check Repair Status option and is presented with another screen to enter his repair ticket number.
 He immediately receives the status information and understands when his PC will be returned.
 He saves this visual information by tapping ‘+’ on the ChoiceView screen and later reviews it by pressing ‘History.’
 The entire ChoiceView transaction takes half the typical call time and the caller is pleased with the efficient service.

 Easily Add ChoiceView to Your IVR